Public Health Research Institute Center

 Phone: (973) 854-3350

-Our research program is focused on biology and function of MHC class I proteins in antigen presentation in tissue transplantation and during infection.
-This program has four areas of interest discussed below.
+This research program was historically focused on biology and function of MHC class I proteins in antigen presentation during infection and in tissue transplantation.
+Recently, our interest in the network of receptor-mediated responses provided for a renewed focus on immunology of tuberculosis.
+The program has four areas of interest discussed below.

 Th1 immunity in tuberculosis.
-Recent data suggest that Th1-type CTL responses against novel M. tuberculosis targets identified in our lab, alanine dehydrogenase (Rv2780) and glutamine synthetase (Rv2220), can be detected only in non-vaccinated, tuberculin skin test-positive asymptomatic individuals but not in active tuberculosis patients, while responses to superoxide dismutase (Rv3846) were present in both groups.
-This finding supports the notion that in humans the profile of antigen-specific responses associated with active disease differs from that observed during latent infection.
+Recent data suggest that Th1-type cytotoxic T lymphocyte (CTL) responses against novel M. tb targets identified in our lab, alanine dehydrogenase (Rv2780) and glutamine synthetase (Rv2220), can be detected only in non-vaccinated, tuberculin skin test-positive asymptomatic individuals but not in active tuberculosis patients, while responses to superoxide dismutase (Rv3846) were present in both groups.
+This finding supports the notion that in humans the profile of Ag-specific responses associated with active disease differs from that observed during latent infection.
 Complex interactions between the bacterial pathogen and host immune system underline this dynamics.
 For example, selection of initial CTL targets and possible 're-targeting' in the course of infection may be related to certain profound changes in the program of mycobacterial gene expression during infection.
-Additionally, CTL responses are likely to be affected by the antigen load and presentation pathways.
-It is possible that in latent infections, when the pathogen antigen levels are quite low, soluble MHC class I can serve as enrichment mechanism for the pools of specific high-affinity peptides providing for CTL stimulation and/or memory maintenance via cross-presentation pathways.
-The latter cross-presentation mechanisms are the focus of this laboratory and may be evaluated in the mouse model of mycobacterial infection utilizing mice transgenic for human MHC class I.
+Additionally, CTL responses are likely to be affected by the Ag load and presentation pathways.
+It is possible that in latent infections, when the pathogen Ag levels are quite low, soluble MHC class I can serve as enrichment mechanism for the pools of specific high-affinity peptides providing for CTL stimulation and/or memory maintenance via cross-presentation pathways (see below).

 Zhao J, Guo Y, Yan Z, Zhang J, Bushkin Y, Liang P (2011) Soluble MHC I and soluble MIC molecules: potential therapeutic targets for cancer.
 Int Rev Immunol 30: 35-43.
 PMI: 21235324